 This level of stage presence can only come from spending years doing it.
 But Dani, Pau and Ale are only 24, 21 and 19 years old respectively and yet have a swagger that took even the Rolling Stones several years to develop.
 Spoiler: they’ve been performing live since they were 14, 11 and 9.
 Live playing is definitely their wheelhouse.
 You’ll find very few videos of The Warning where they’re not performing as a band, even in the traditional music video format.
 No slo-mo running down the beach or pouting after a breakup text.
 They leave their drama on the stage.

 One performance that demonstrates this is their live remake (not copy) of Metallica’s “Enter Sandman”.
 I’ve heard at least a dozen tributes of this iconic song but The Warning took it apart, re-engineering it as a half-time ballad, only giving the original its due homage in the song’s outro.
 To be honest, I slightly prefer The Warning’s version to the original.
-Their use of dynamics is worth praise of it own, orchestrated to suck you into the silence only to slap you in the face.
+Their skillful use of dynamics is worth praise of it own, orchestrated to suck you into the silence only to slap you in the face.

 The Warning’s 2014 video of “Enter Sandman” when the girls were mostly pre-teen went viral on Youtube.
 They found themselves invited to perform on “The Ellen Degeneres Show”, which kickstarted their professional career as an opening act for Foo Fighters, Sammy Hagar and the Circle, and Stone Temple Pilots.
 They’ve since gone on to open for Metallica, Muse and Guns ‘N Roses.
 Now they’re headliners and selling out thousand seaters, again managing to stay under my radar until recently.